pairing4good/java-learning-two/README.md

 are isolated to the Browser class.
 - Demonstrate that if this method were public and you took away the `cache` parameter then the coupled class will also have to change

+## Constructor
+- You should not need to know how to build up a valid Employee by calling both of the setters after creation.
+- Instead add a constructor that encapsulates creation knowledge for a valid Employee
+- Once you create a constructor, you could create an immutable class by either deleting the setters or making them private